 Check that the engine cooling air intake screen is free of obstruction by grass clippings or debris and clean if required.
-Also, cylinder head cooling fins should be inspected and cleaned if any build-up of debris is noted (remove cylinder head shroud to clean).
+Also, cylinder head cooling fins should be inspected and cleaned if any build-up of debris is noted [remove two (2) cylinder head access panels to inspect and clean].

-Check performance of the cooling system by starting the engine, holding a hand adjacent to the cylinder head, and feeling the cooling airflow.
+Check performance of the cooling system by starting the engine, holding a hand adjacent to the cylinder heads, and feeling the cooling airflow.